-So, reading situations, reading body language, being able to handle a difficult situation on the fly, thinking through the little details, like where do you sit people in a meeting or how do you open a meeting, how do you handle conflict resolution whether you’re an intermediary or whether you’re one of the involved parties, I think a lot of those, I guess, I’m calling the passive communication skills but they’re still actions required, sort of the reading of other people and the interpretation of situations, I think that’s incredibly important.
+So, reading situations, reading body language, being able to handle a difficult situation on the fly.
+Also, thinking through the little details, like where do you sit people in a meeting or how do you open a meeting, how do you handle conflict resolution whether you’re an intermediary or whether you’re one of the involved parties.
+I think a lot of those I’m calling the passive communication skills.
+But they’re still actions required, sort of the reading of other people and the interpretation of situations, I think that’s incredibly important.

 Understanding Business Context and the Bigger Picture

-And the other thing that I would say and this isn’t necessarily new, I think it’s a need that continues but it’s general business acumen, understanding what’s going on the greater context of the company and that might be following news about your own company, it might also be making sure you set aside sometime every day for trade publications or reading the Wall Street Journal, something broad like that.
+I think it’s a need that continues but it’s general business acumen.
+You must understand what’s going on the greater context of the company and that might be following news about your own company, it might also be setting time aside to read the Wall Street Journal.

 I think it’s very easy to focus on exactly what’s on our desks every day and forget why we do it, the bigger system that we have to fit into.
 So, really being educated about the business world in general.